Preacher's Kid (film)

 Preacher's Kid is a 2010 American Christian drama film directed by Stan Foster, loosely based on the Parable of the Prodigal Son.
 Original songs and score are composed by recording artist and music producer Tim Miner.
 The film was written and directed by Stan Foster, and stars LeToya Luckett, Durrell "Tank" Babbs, Clifton Powell, Gregory Alan Williams, Rae'Ven Larrymore Kelly, Kiki Sheard, Sharif Atkins, Tammy Townsend, and Essence Atkins.

-The film was released to theaters on January 29, 2010 by Warner Premiere.
+The film was given a limited theatrical release by Warner Premiere on January 29, 2010.

 Plot

 Small-town preacher's kid Angie King leaves the church and her Augusta, GA home to pursue a dream of singing stardom.
 Luckett plays Angie, the daughter of a stern but loving bishop, whose attraction to the hunky star (Tank) of a traveling gospel show takes her on the road...and into romance, heartbreak and the realization that happiness may lie in the home she left behind.